Construction business in court

 “Any employees with concerns about their pay or entitlements should contact the Fair Work Ombudsman for free assistance,” Ms Parker said.

-The Fair Work Ombudsman is also seeking a court order for the company to take the action required by the Compliance Notice, including calculating and rectifying any underpayments in full, plus superannuation and interest.
+The Fair Work Ombudsman is also seeking an order, in the Federal Circuit and Family Court in Brisbane, for the company to take the action required by the Compliance Notice, including rectifying any underpayments in full to the worker, plus superannuation and interest.